 We understand the problem, design an algorithm, write the code and test it, given some inputs, verify the answer, optimize it if necessary.

-This is a very ideal way for programming involved algorithms, no cumbersome details in real-world programming.
+It is a grand ideal way for programming involved algorithms, no cumbersome details in real-world programming.

 If you want to practice other domains, like mathematics, functional programming, and artificial intelligence, have a try of HackerRank.